 Signs and symptoms

-The following are signs and symptoms associated with OSFED as well as other eating disorders recognized by the DSM-V.
+The following are signs and symptoms associated with OSFED as well as other eating disorders recognised by the DSM-V.

-- Obsessive thoughts concerning food, weight loss and body image.
+- Obsessive thoughts about food, weight loss and body image.

 - Losing and gaining weight in an unhealthy manner.

-- Self-induced purging behaviors including vomiting, laxative abuse, diuretic abuse and excessive exercise.
+- Self-induced purging behaviours including vomiting, laxative abuse, diuretic abuse and excessive exercise.